edoardodepiccoli/chess/README.md

 ### Planned Improvements 📌
 Here’s what I’d like to add and refine as I continue improving the project:
+- [ ] Clean up code by removing the many ChessHelper module calls
 - [ ] Refactor code to be cleaner and less redundant
 - [ ] Improve user feedback for a more polished experience